History of Looe Golf Club Seniors Section.

 b) select and captain teams for home and away matches and arranging for promulgation of nominated teams through all available media,

-5. The Vice-Captain will be responsible for supporting and assisting the Captain in all of his duties and when necessary standing in for the Captain in his absence or when called upon.
+4. The Vice-Captain will be nominated, seconded and voted in at AGM and will be responsible for supporting, assisting and substituting for the Captain in all of his duties and when necessary standing in for the Captain in his absence or when called upon.

-6. Co-Opted Committee Members without specific roles and responsibilities will be required to assist other Committee members on competition and roll up days.
+6. Co-Opted Committee Members without specific roles and responsibilities will be required to assist other Committee members in their roles, competitions and roll up days.

 1. The AGM will be held annually in September.
 The Secretary will post notice of the AGM including nomination for Officer details (at least 7 days in advance of the meeting) along with requests for proposed and seconded agenda items to be raised during the AGM.
 There will be no “any other business” on the AGM agenda.
 If required general discussion may take place on conclusion of the meeting.
 For the meeting to proceed a Quorum of 25% of members must be present.